Nikodemsky/bloatoff/README.md

 * ~Find proper info source for RSD~ (done)
 * ~Find proper info source on Shortlink~ (done)
 * ~JS handler for Heartbeat input~ (done)
+* ~Check whether on-site search disabling is worth adding as utility~ (after analyzing the case it doesn't seems like disabling it make any difference, if there's no call for search form on the frontend; this function would seems like novelty, rather than anything meaningful)
 * Full Multisite compability (work required, no ETA)
 * Better descriptions and sources to more info (WIP/ partially done)
 * Possibly settings import/export